 - 12V Systems: For trolling motors with up to 55 pounds of thrust, a single 12V battery suffices.

-- 24V Systems: For more powerful motors, up to 80 pounds of thrust, necessitate two 12V batteries wired in series to deliver a total of 24 volts.
+- 24V Systems: For more powerful motors, up to 80 pounds of thrust.
+For AGM batteries, necessitate two 12V batteries wired in series to deliver a total of 24 volts.
+For lithium battery, just need a 24V trolling motor battery.

-- 36V Systems: The most robust trolling motors generating over 80 pounds of thrust typically require three 12V batteries wired in series to yield a total of 36 volts.
+- 36V Systems: The most robust trolling motors generating over 80 pounds of thrust.
+Typically, AGM require three 12V batteries wired in series to yield a total of 36 volts, while lithium battery just need a 36V trolling motor battery.

 Explore further about LiFePO4 Lithium Batteries in Series & Parallel to optimize your setup.

 For larger boats carrying heavier loads and equipped with more powerful motors, a group 27 or 31 battery may be indispensable.
 Group 27 batteries generally measure about 12 x 6.75 x 8.88 inches and offer a capacity of around 90-105 Ah.
-Meanwhile, group 31 batteries are even larger, with dimensions typically around 13 x 6.81 x 9.44 inches and a capacity ranging from 100-125 Ah.
+Meanwhile, Group 31 batteries are even larger, with dimensions typically around 13 x 6.81 x 9.44 inches and a capacity ranging from 100-125 Ah.
 Below is the BCI battery size format for reference.

 Learn More: Group 24 VS Group 31 Deep Cycle Batteries